 Tightly Coupled tests

-There’s nothing more frustrating than making a change that preserves the behavior of an application but breaks apparently unrelated tests.
-If you change an implementation detail while retaining existing behavior and are then confronted with a sea of red, you are right to be exasperated.
+There’s nothing more frustrating than making a change that preserves the behaviour of an application but breaks apparently unrelated tests.
+If you change an implementation detail while retaining existing behaviour and are then confronted with a sea of red, you are right to be exasperated.
 This is completely avoidable, and a sign that tests are too tightly coupled to code.
 Such tests impede change and increase costs.

 Tests are not the place for abstractions—they are the place for concretions.
 Abstractions belong in code.
 If you insist on reducing duplication by adding logic to your tests, this logic by necessity must mirror the logic in your code.
 This binds the tests to implementation details and makes them vulnerable to breaking every time you change the code.

 DRY is a very good idea in code, but much less useful in tests.
 When testing, the best choice is very often just to write it down.

 Testing, done well, speeds development and lowers costs.
 Unfortunately it’s also true that flawed tests slow you down and cost you money.

 It is worth the effort, therefore, to get good at testing.
 TDD can prevent costly guesses, but only if you commit to writing code in small steps.
 Tests can make it safe and easy to refactor, but only if they are carefully de-coupled from the current code.

 Good tests not only tell a story, but they lead, step by step, to a well-organised solution.

 Intuition is merely an unconscious prodding to follow an unarticulated rule

 - May 14, 2020: Superforecasting